Nigeria research reactor-1

 The Nigeria research reactor (NIRR-1) is a nuclear research reactor located in Zaria, Nigeria.
 The reactor is located at the Centre for Energy Research and Training (CERT), part of Ahmadu Bello University.
-The reactor had its first criticality in 2004 and is the only nuclear reactor currently operating in Nigeria.
+The reactor had its first criticality in 2004, launched by the then director of CERT, Prof. Ibrahim Musa Umar and is the only nuclear reactor currently operating in Nigeria.

 In 2018, NIRR-1 completed a conversion from high-enriched uranium fuel to low-enriched fuel.

 Description

 NIRR-1 is a Miniature neutron source reactor (MNSR), a type of light-water reactor designed by China's China Institute of Atomic Energy.
 MNSRs can produce a steady thermal power of 30 kilowatts.
 Construction on the reactor started in 1999, and had its first criticality in February 2004.
 The reactor is primarily used for nuclear activation analysis, geochronology, and training.